 - Why do you want to work at The Co-op School?

-- How is your philosophy similar with the mission of The Co-op School?
+- How is your philosophy similar to the mission of The Co-op School?

 - What does progressive education mean to you?